Ridhii12/Shopping_list/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👨‍💻 Author

-Your Name - [Your GitHub Profile]

 ---

-⭐ If you find this project helpful, please give it a star!